Were you denied Social Security disability benefits?

 Step 5: Can you do any other type of work?
 The SSA will consider the limitations of your medical conditions as well as your age, educational background, past work experience, and any skills you may have to determine if you are able to do any type of work for pay.
 If you can’t do any type of work, your claim will be approved.
 If you can do work of any type, your claim will be denied.

 Denied disability benefits?
 More than half of those who receive SSI and SSDI were denied after their first application.
 Don’t give up!
 A Dallas SSI attorney can help you appeal your denial and get the benefits you need.
-To learn more, contact the Rasansky Law Firm at 1-877-405-4313.
+To learn more, contact the attorneys at Rasansky Law Firm by calling 1-877-405-4313.